-Component Description (1) WLAN antennas Send and receive wireless signals to communicate with wireless local area networks (WLANs).
-(2) Internal microphones Record sound.
-(3) Camera light(s) On: One or more cameras are in use.
-(4) Camera(s) Allow(s) you to video chat, record video, and record still images.
+Component Description (1) WLAN or WWAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs) or wireless wide area networks (WWANs).
+(2) Ambient light sensor (select products only) Adjusts the brightness of the display, depending on the ambient light.
+(3) Internal microphones (2) Record sound.
+(4) Camera light (select products only) On: The camera is in use.
+(5) Camera(s) (select products only) Allow(s) you to video chat, record video, and record still images.
+To use your camera, see Using a camera (select products only) on page 29.
 Some cameras also allow a facial recognition logon to Windows, instead of a password logon.
+For more information, see Windows Hello (select products only) on page 50.
 NOTE: Camera functions vary depending on the camera hardware and software installed on your product.
-(5) Camera privacy cover By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
-To use the camera,
+(6) Camera privacy cover (select products only) By default, the camera lens is uncovered, but you can slide the camera privacy cover to block the camera's view.
+To use the camera, slide the camera privacy cover in the opposite direction to reveal the lens.
+NOTE: If you have both front-facing and rear-facing cameras, when one camera lens is revealed and ready to use, the other is concealed.
+(7) WLAN antennas (select products only) Send and receive wireless signals to communicate with wireless local area networks (WLANs).